michael0k/michael0k.github.io/_posts/2025-06-05-Examining-iPhone-Listings-on-eBay-in-Excel.md

 ```vb
 =IFNA(IFS(ISNUMBER(FIND("Pro Max",$A2)),"Pro Max", AND(ISNUMBER(FIND("Pro",$A2)),ISNUMBER(FIND("Pro Max",$A2))=FALSE),"Pro",ISNUMBER(FIND("Mini",$A2)),"Mini"),"Base")
 ```
-This is the formula in the variant column in the `iPhone13-RAW` tab

 **Formula explanation:** The basic idea is if any of the strings associated with the variants of given iPhone model are found in the listing title then the formula will return that string as the variant.
 	e.g. If "Pro Max" is found in the listing title the formula will return "Pro Max" as the variant assuming the listing is for an iPhone 13 Pro Max